 Bacterial and viral infections are diseases caused by bacteria and viruses.
 Bacteria can survive and multiply on their own, outside of the body.
 Viruses need a host — a human, animal, or plant — to live and reproduce.

-At Dignity Health, our infectious disease experts are trained to diagnose and triage a wide range of infections and provide a full range of care.
-If you need to go to the ER for a viral or bacterial infection in the Bay Area, use our Online Waiting Room.
-It will let you select your estimated arrival time at one of our hospitals:
+At Dignity Health, our infectious disease experts are trained to diagnose and triage a wide range of infections and provide a full range of care at one of our hospitals:

 Infections, both bacterial and viral, spread in four main ways:

 - Bites from infected insects, which are called vectors.
 For example, the Zika virus can be spread by mosquitos.

 - Direct contact with a person who has an infection.
 Transmission can occur through coughing, sneezing, touching, kissing, or sexual contact.